vizdata-f21/project-2-out_of_the_boxplots/data/README.md

 Each observation is a week during a Duke undergraduate semester.
 The accompanying variables are information about the start date for the week in the Fall or Spring semester, and the expected number of food points to start that week with, depending on which plan a student has.
-There are `r nrow(usage_chart)` observations and `r ncol(usage_chart)` variables in the data set.
-The data was collected from the Fall 2021 and Spring 2022 Food Points Calculators found on the
-[Duke's Food Plan and Points Website](https://studentaffairs.duke.edu/dining/plans-points).
+There are 18 observations and 10 variables in the data set.
+The data was collected from the Fall 2021 and Spring 2022 Food Points Calculators found on the [Duke's Food Plan and Points Website](https://studentaffairs.duke.edu/dining/plans-points).

 |variable         |description                           |type |